 It describes a magnetically charged black string if $r_{s}>r_{b}>0$, or a TS if $r_{b}>r_{s}>0$.
 Our prime interest is in the TS regime, so we restrict to that henceforth.
 In that case, to make sense of the geometry at $r=r_{b}$, the extra dimension $y$ should be identified as $y\sim 2\pi R_{y}$, and the period $R_{y}$ is fixed by the orbifold condition

 so $K$ labels one-parameter families of solutions.
 The family with $K=1$ is smooth at $r=r_{b}$ and the global space topology is $R^{2}\times S^{2}$, while $K>1$ describes an orbifold geometry $R^{2}/\mathbb{Z}_{K}\times S^{2}$.
-Fluctuations about those backgrounds include metric $\delta g_{\mu\nu}$, electromagnetic $\delta A_{\mu}$ and scalar perturbations $\delta\Phi$.
+Fluctuations about those backgrounds include metric ($\delta g_{\mu\nu}$), electromagnetic ($\delta A_{\mu}$) and scalar ($\delta\Phi$) perturbations.
 However, due to the vanishing scalar background, first-order scalar fluctuations decouple from the gravitational and electromagnetic ones, and satisfy (henceforth we write $\delta\Phi\equiv \Phi$ to simplify notation),

-Our aim in this section is to establish some general properties of solutions to \eqref{eq:waveeq}.
-This is similar to the case of neutral fields, previously considered \cite{Heidmann:2023ojf,Bianchi:2023sfs}, except for the angular analysis, which presents substantial differences.
-First, to ensure that solutions to \eqref{eq:waveeq} belong to a smooth $U(1)$-bundle, one needs to impose Dirac's quantization condition \cite{Dirac:1931kp},
+Our aim in this section is to establish some general properties of solutions of Eq.~\eqref{eq:waveeq}.
+This is similar to the case of neutral fields, previously considered~\cite{Heidmann:2023ojf,Bianchi:2023sfs}, except for the angular analysis, which presents substantial differences.
+First, to ensure that solutions of Eq.~\eqref{eq:waveeq} belong to a smooth $U(1)$-bundle, one needs to impose Dirac's quantization condition~\cite{Dirac:1931kp},